Training Grant: free training for Massachusetts employees & employers

 I live and work in another state, can I still receive the free Adobe classes?

-The free training being offered by American Graphics Institute under this grant is available to those who work in Massachusetts.
+The free training being offered by American Graphics Institute under this grant is available to those who work in Massachusetts through a grant from the Commonwealth.
 If you work in another state, you may enroll as a paid participant in the classes, but may not take them at no cost.

 How to enroll in free training classes at American Graphics Institute

 Contact Kerri Wenson at American Graphics Institute: 781-404-4072.
-Employees participating in the training confirm they are working in Massachusetts, while their employers confirm all state tax obligations have been paid.
+As part of the enrollment process a verification is needed to confirm that employees participating in the training are working in Massachusetts and their employer is current on all state tax obligations.

 About the author